nairobilug/luglogolatte/README.md

 luglogolatte
 ============

 This is a logo for Nairobi LUG.
-Some of the stuff before only makes sense in Inkscape
+Some of the stuff below only makes sense in Inkscape.

 #teh real GNU, just before it got sipped
 http://thechive.files.wordpress.com/2013/05/amazing-latte-art-38.jpg